SanghviChirag/Website-Health-Check/README.md

 # Website Health Checker

-Endpoints that are meant to fetch URLs from user and keep checking based on the configuration from backend.
+Endpoints that are meant to fetch URLs from user and keep checking based on the configuration.

 # List of APIs!
   - Register websites by providing URL, interval to check status(in secs) and expected status code